8 Reasons Why You Should Air Dry Your Clothes

 - It whitens and disinfects clothes.
 The sun-s UV rays can be used to disinfect water and damp laundry.
 When hung dry on a clothesline, it even helps to remove lingering stains.
 More so if your detergent is also a brightener, like the best laundry pods usually are.

 - It's gentle on clothes.
 Clothes dryers can cause wear and strain on clothing when it’s tossed and tumbled in high heat.
 Or if it’s exposed to the heat for extended periods of time.
 Line drying is, obviously, more gentle since there is no tossing or tumbling of clothes.
 It’s just the heat from the sun and the natural breeze.

 - It helps you save money.
 Air drying your clothes is much cheaper than buying a clothes dryer and dryer sheets.
 Actually, it’s free!
 Since you save on the energy consumed when drying clothes, you’re actually saving money!

 - It encourages you to go outside.
 There is something very therapeutic about line-drying your clothes outside, especially when the weather is refreshingly beautiful.
 Line-drying your clothes means a little extra time in the sun and a little extra time in the fresh breeze whenever you do laundry.
 On a sunny day in the spring or summer, head outside with your kids and line-dry your clothes while they play, or ask them to help you out.
 Get creative and turn this into a small and fun family bonding activity.

 - It reduces wrinkles.
 Yes!
 This one is our favorite reason.
 After drying your clothes from pins on a clothesline, hang them up outside and let the wrinkles dissipate.
-Since the clothes are weighed down by the water, they naturally stretch to their original form, thus removing any wrinkles that may appear from drying in a crumbled position.
+Since the clothes are weighed down by the water, they naturally stretch to their original form, thus removing How To Get Rid Of Wrinkles Easily that may appear from drying in a crumbled position.
 This works best when it’s windy out, and it’s also beneficial for those who don’t like to iron!